boilerroomtv/cdn-challenge/README.md

 - Include screenshots of all relevant config
 - Explain your working

-We'll let you know once we have reviewed your work so you can shut the account down.
+We'll let you know once we have reviewed your work so you can shut the AWS account down.